kentaka7/eMia-iOS/README.md

 Open eMia.xcworkspace

-## eMia on Android
+## eMia on Android and React Native

-Please pay attention here (https://github.com/SKrotkih/eMia-Android) you can find the eMia Android version.
+Here https://github.com/SKrotkih/eMia-Android you can see eMia for Android, and here https://github.com/SKrotkih/eMia the eMia version for React Native.

 Last update on 09-11-2018